Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Picture

-Purpose: The evaluator scores the overall reaction of the team to the test as a whole.
+Purpose: The evaluator scores the overall skills & aptitude of the handler during the test as a whole.

 Procedure: The evaluator will score the test, noting whether the handler is proactive, reactive, or inactive in the handling and management of the animal.
-In addition, the evaluator notes whether the team has developed the level of trust and understanding needed to work well together in unpredictable environments.
+In addition, the evaluator notes whether the handler has developed the level of trust and understanding needed to work smoothly with their animal in unpredictable environments.
 During the PPAT, the handler and animal should interact with the evaluator and assistants as though they are people being visited at a facility.
-The handler should be able to work with the animal while at the same time interacting socially with the "client" (evaluator and assistants) as if on a visit.
+The handler should be able to work with the animal - using only verbal/visual cues on a LOOSE leash - while at the same time interacting socially with the "client" (evaluator and assistants) as if on a visit.

 Overall Test Results depending how the team scores in various individual exercises the overall test score may be: Predictable, This indicates that the team has passed the test, but should refrain from visiting complex environments as determined by the facility matrix, or; Complex which indicates that the team has passed the test, and is ready for visiting all levels of complexity as determined by the facility matrix.
 There may also be special requirements noted such as one on one visits only, animal must wear harness (or other equipment used to test in) etc.